Waste conjures up a motley mess of blacks, greys, and browns – a disarray of worthless, useless or defective stuff.

 - Marine waste – Sourced between the southern beaches of Lake Macquarie (Caves Beach – Swansea North) and on my walks between Foresters Beach and Bateau Bay on the Central Coast.
 The beach litter filled my backpack, especially after a number of shipping containers fell overboard in the May 2020 rough seas off the East Coast of Australia.

 - Elastic bands – It’s amazing how many we accumulate from surplus business supplies and food produce.
 My aim was to find elastic bands of every colour.
 There are two elastic band colours missing from my artwork…

 - Bread tag – I have a growing collection of these little rainbow-coloured pieces of plastic, ready to send to The Breadtag Project

 - Textile waste – From my own embroidery threads collection, stored in Grace Bros paper bags.

 - Produce netting – Collected from friends and family who have supported my creative project from the beginning and have become more mindful about waste

 - Handmade paper – Making coloured paper from used and discarded paper products is a skill my friend Fleur has perfected.

 Links and Resources

 Click here for more information about the annual Lake Macquarie Waste to Art exhibition.

-I’ll be participating in the Take 3 for the Sea CEO Clean Up at the end of November 2020 to raise funds for the important contribution and education Take 3 does in the community.
+I participated in the Take 3 for the Sea CEO Clean Up in 2020 to raise funds for the important contribution and education Take 3 does in the community.
 Head here to sponsor me – Select the “Sponsor a CEO” Button and choose French for Tuesday from the drop down menu.